 - Click 'delete' to remove any accidentally added classes.

-- There is no need to save your selections as you make them; you may continue to make changes to your preferences until March 3.
+- There is no need to save or submit your selections (once chosen, your selections are automatically saved); you may continue to make changes to your preferences until March 9.

 Please keep in mind that, though we do our best to honor student preferences, classes are not guaranteed.

-Please complete course preference selections by Tuesday, March 3.
-Please contact Registrar James Woollard at firstname.lastname@example.org or 425-898-1720 ext.
-537 with any questions.
+Please complete course preference selections by Tuesday, March 9.
+Please contact Registrar James Woollard at firstname.lastname@example.org with any questions.